 A: Understand the program isn't for everyone, but we're planning on partnering with a commercial DR implementer with decades of experience and depending on the situation, it's really about talking to the business and tailoring a plan.

-Great, we'd like to see if there is anything comina down the pipes on this since we're looking to get a arant around this kind of work.
+if there is anything comina down the pipes on this since we're looking to get a arant around this kind of work.